Auckland Museum's Latest Permanent Suite Is Dedicated to Stories of Tamaki Makaurau

 The dedicated 'Living City/Rarau mai' room features large-scale dynamic data visualisations that span three themes: people, environment and systems.
 An interactive touchscreen allows visitors to dive deeper into the stories within their own neighbourhood.

-Tāmaki Herenga Waka: Stories of Auckland opens at Auckland War Memorial Museum Tāmaki Paenga Hira from Thursday, 11 March.
-It is free with Museum entry.
+Tāmaki Herenga Waka: Stories of Auckland opens at Auckland War Memorial Museum Tāmaki Paenga Hira from Wednesday, 24 March.
+It's free with Museum entry.

 Image: Richard Ng, Auckland War Memorial Museum Tāmaki Paenga Hira.